sparkfun/SparkFun_Qwiic_OLED_Arduino_Library/README.md

 ### scrollRight()
-This method is called start the device scrolling the displayed graphics to the right.
+This method is called to start the device scrolling the displayed graphics to the right.
 This action is performed immediately.

 The screen will scroll until the ```scrollStop()``` method is called.